How to test Checkout flow

 However, when this does not happen, they abandon the cart and move to a competitor.

-According to a survey, about 17% of the users abandon the cart if their checkout process is complicated and about 13% abandon the cart because the website had errors or crashed.
+According to a survey by Baymard Institute, about 22% of the users abandon the cart if their checkout process is complicated and about 17% abandon the cart because the website had errors or crashed.

 Users today want to ensure that their payment process is seamless.
 They expect a secure payment process.
 Any error made during the payment process might cause customers to abandon shopping carts or stop using the service.
 This is why it is extremely important to test the payment flow on different browsers, devices, and operating systems.